Do you have questions about admission?

 - Relative reading fluency with regards to pronunciation, speed and suitable pausing while allowing for occasional misreading and intonation flaws.

-- Deliver a precise, faithful translation from Japanese into English.
+- Deliver a direct translation from Japanese into English.

-- Grammatically analyze a sentence identifying the main components and their mutual relationship.
+- Grammatically analyze a sentence identifying the main constituents and their mutual relationship.